VisualComposer/builder/readme.txt

 5. Endless WordPress site design options - build a website just the way you want it with powerful features for beginners and pros.

 == Changelog ==

+= 45.0.1 =
+*Release Date - 2022-09-01*

+### Free:
+- Fix: To prevent xss vulnerabilities, 'unfiltered_html' has been disabled for all roles except Super admin, Admin, and Editor

 = 45.0 =
 *Release Date - 2022-08-17*